ningchen8743/AudioForma-Fingerprint-Experiment/readme.md

 ## Introduction
 AudioForma is an audio analysis web app designed and developed by Ning Chen, Jasper Croome, and Rebecca Lantner.
 The goal is to add a visual dimension to an audio experience.
 - The first part of the app let users explore their Spotify music library and select a song to hear and view in detail.
 This visualization hinged on song “metadata” like title, artist, and genre.
-Before exploration, make sure you have registered Spotify, save several favorite songs to your library.
+"Sort function" is set to arrange songs by popularity and some of Spotify’s more unique data attributes.
+Before exploration, make sure you have registered Spotify, saved several songs to your library.
 Go to `https://audioforma.herokuapp.com/`to authorize AudioForma to access your Spotify library.
 - Files in this repository present the second part of the app, a song fingerprint experimental design.

 ## Quick start